-In fact, the absence of a powerful Rajput section in the nobility ultimately proved detrimental to the Mughal control of the peripheral areas, specially when it came to negotiating with the Marathas.
+In fact, the absence of a powerful Rajput section in the nobility ultimately proved detrimental to the Mughal control of the peripheral areas, especially when it came to negotiating with the Marathas.

 During the last years of Akbar and early years of Jahangir, Ahmednagar under Malik Ambar started challenging Mughal power.

-Malik Ambar succeeded in getting support of Bijapur also.
+Malik Ambar succeeded in getting the support of Bijapur also.

 A number of expeditions were sent by Jahangir but failed to achieve any success.

-By 1636, Bijapur and Golkonda were also defeated but these kingdom were not annexed to the Mughal Empire.
+By 1636, Bijapur and Golkonda were also defeated but these kingdoms were not annexed to the Mughal Empire.

 For almost ten years Shahjahan deputed his son Aurangzeb in the region.

 During Aurangzeb’s reign, the struggle with Deccan state and Marathas became more intensive.

 In fact, Aurangzeb spent the last twenty years of his reign in Deccan fighting against them.